heal-data-stewards/heal-transformers/README.md

 # HEAL Data Dictionaries Converter

-This script processes Redcap-style CSV and Stata files containing HEAL Data Dictionaries by converting them to VLMD format and generating corresponding metadata YAML file.
+The script `script/conver2vlmd.py` processes Redcap-style CSV and Stata files containing HEAL Data Dictionaries by converting them to VLMD format and generating corresponding metadata YAML file.
 It retrieves project metadata from the HEAL metadata service, creates the required directory structure, and processes each CSV/Stata file.
 The output files (VLMD files, metadata YAML, etc.) are then prepared for further